 Services

-KLG Barristers and Solicitors specializes in family and criminal law.
-Our team of skilled and experienced lawyers is committed to providing the highest level of legal advice and representation to our clients.
-All of our services are also provided in Farsi, Bulgarian, Hindi, Punjabi and Urdu.
+KLG Barristers and Solicitors holds notable expertise in the areas of family and criminal law.
+With a team of highly skilled and experienced lawyers, we are dedicated to providing exceptional legal representation and guidance to our clients.
+We provide services in Farsi, Bulgarian, Hindi, Punjabi and Urdu

 practice area image